Amsterdam/benk-airflow/airflow-local/README.md

 airflow-worker-0                     2/2     Running   0          5m10s
 ```

-Forward airflow admin interface port tot localhost:8080
+Forward Airflow UI port to localhost:8080:

 ```shell
 kubectl port-forward svc/airflow-webserver 8080:8080 --namespace airflow &
 ```

-Open http://localhost:8080 in your browser and login with:
+Open [localhost:8080](http://localhost:8080) in your browser and login with:

-- username: admin
+- username: `admin`
-- password: admin
+- password: `admin`

-## Remove airflow from kubernetes
+## Remove Airflow from Kubernetes
-This removes the entire airflow namespace in kubernetes.
+This removes the entire Airflow namespace in Kubernetes.

 Additionally, it removes all volumes.

 ```shell
 ./remove.sh